Why Our Technology Matters

 High thermal efficiency

 The system’s rapid response time demonstrates its high thermal efficiency.
 However, its potential is currently constrained by its mechanical transmission, which converts rotational motion to linear motion.
 While this has been invaluable for testing purposes and has proven the system’s thermodynamic capabilities, it remains limited by its inherent complexity.
-To address this challenge, we are developing a proprietary electric drive system aimed at achieving efficiency levels comparable to or exceeding those of established technologies, without compromising performance advantages.
+To address this challenge, we are developing a proprietary electric drive system, while also optimising the thermodynamic cycle, aimed at achieving efficiency levels comparable to or exceeding those of established technologies, without compromising performance advantages.

 Zero refrigerant procurement, servicing and phase-down risk